- Learning at Yale

 Transfer Application Instructions

-If you would like to apply for entrance in the 2014 fall semester, please submit your application online using the Common Application on or before March 1, 2014.
-You will need to create a Common Application account and select Yale as one of the colleges to which you plan to apply so that your Common Application will include Yale-specific questions and the Yale Writing Supplement.
-The Common Application is easy to use and ensures quick and accurate transfer of your personal information to our database.
+If you would like to apply for entrance in the fall semester, please submit your application online using the Common Application on or before March 1.
+You will need to create a Common Application account and select Yale as one of the colleges to which you plan to apply so that your Common Application will include Yale-specific questions.

 Required Application Materials:

-- Registrar Report from your current or most recent college
+- College Report from your current or most recent college

 - Official transcripts from all colleges/universities attended